Devanshu3/Movie-Recommendation-System/README.md

 You can also modify the number of recommended movies returned by changing the number in sig_scores[1:11] to a different value.

 **Credits**
-This program was created by [Devanshu].
+This program was created by [Devanshu3].